Local

 Etna and Reserve Township are in the early stages of a potential police merger, and this development comes after the communities agreed to request a study on regionalization from the Pennsylvania Department of Community.

 In a joint letter, the communities said combining police forces would cut costs while also providing more training, specialty police services and advancement opportunities.
-They argue that in turn there would be better recruitment and retention, which would provide a more complete service to the community.

 The communities are in preliminary stages to merge the departments, and are submitting a Letter of Intent to the DCED Governor’s Center for Local Government Services requesting technical assistance.
-If that request is approved, then there will be a feasibility study
+If that request is approved, then there will be a feasibility study.

 Download the FREE WPXI News app for breaking news alerts.